-3.8.2.1 Legislation changes and Policy Initiatives.
+3.8.2.1 Legislation changes and Policy Initiatives

 The Urban Regeneration and Housing Act 2015 resulted in significant changes to the social housing requirement under Part V of the Planning and Development Act 2000, as amended.
 This included the removal of the options for developers to fulfil Part V obligations by making a financial contribution or making land available outside the development site.
 The social housing obligation was lowered from 20% to 10% for developments of 10 or more units.
 A Vacant Site Levy was also introduced under this legislation.
 A Housing Action Plan 'Re-Building Ireland - An Action Plan for Housing and Homelessness' was published in 2016.
 This set out a series of measures and targets by the Government that aims to increase and accelerate the delivery of housing across the country.

 There is a target to double the annual level of construction to 25,000 units by 2020 and to deliver 47,000 units of social housing up to 2021.

-In order to assist in the delivery of these units a Local Infrastructure Housing Activation Fund (LIHAF) was established.
+In order to assist in the delivery of these units a Local Infrastructure Housing Activation

+Fund (LIHAF) was established.
 This is a €200 million fund that will contribute towards the construction of critical public infrastructure required to deliver housing on key development sites across the country.
 The Council has received funding for the construction of a Distributor Road in Navan that will release lands with a potential to deliver 1,600 units and a section of an Outer Relief Road in Ratoath that will open up lands with a potential to deliver 370 units.

 In recognition of the continued increase in rental properties Rent Pressure Zones have been identified in areas where rents are above average national rent level or have experienced significant rental inflation in excess of 7% in four of the last six quarters.
 The legislative requirements for designating a Rent Pressure Zone are set out in the Residential Tenancies Act 2004 (as amended).
 At the time of writing all Local Electoral Areas in Meath (i.e. the entire County) have been designated as a Rent Pressure Zone.
+17

-Within areas designated as a Rent Pressure Zone legislation has been introduced requiring planning permission where a person intends to let their property for short-term letting purposes.
+Within areas designated as a Rent Pressure Zone legislation has been introduced requiring planning permission where a person intends to let their property for short-term letting purposes.18

-As part of a strategy of streamlining the planning process to speed up the delivery of housing the Planning and Development (Housing) and Residential Tenancies Act 2016 introduced, for a limited period, arrangements for fast track planning applications for strategic housing developments (SHDs) of 100 or more housing units, student accommodation of 200 or more bed spaces, or shared accommodation developments of 200 or more bed spaces, to be made directly to An Bord Pleanala for determination.
-The Design Standards for New Apartments were updated in 2018, with the amendments striving to enable a mix of apartment types, make better provision for building refurbishment and infill schemes, and address the emerging 'build to rent' and 'shared accommodation' sectors.
+As part of a strategy of streamlining the planning process to speed up the delivery of housing the Planning and Development (Housing) and Residential Tenancies Act 201619 introduced, for a limited period, arrangements for fast track planning applications for strategic housing developments (SHDs) of 100 or more housing units, student accommodation of 200 or more bed spaces, or shared accommodation developments of 200 or more bed spaces, to be made directly to An Bord Pleanala for determination.